-That ended our guided tour, though we were given roughly an hour to explore Valletta on our own.
-Your best bet is to head down Triq Ir-Repubblika (loosely translated – Street of the Republic), which has been transformed into a pedestrian mall filled with shops and restaurants on both sides selling local trinkets and serving traditional Maltese delicacies.
+That ended our guided tour, though we then had roughly an hour to explore Valletta on our own.
+Your best bet is to head down Triq Ir-Repubblika (loosely translated – Street of the Republic).
+Many years ago, the city transformed the area into a pedestrian mall filled with shops and restaurants on both sides selling local trinkets and serving traditional Maltese delicacies.
 If you walk a few blocks to the north, the street slopes dramatically downwards, providing a nice view of the Mediterranean Sea.
-It’s reminds me of San Francisco to an extent, though the weather is considerably warmer.
+It’s reminds me of San Francisco to an extent, though with considerably warmer weather.

 Also in the vicinity of St. John’s Co-Cathedral are the Main Guard Building in St. George’s Square and the National Library of Malta, both fine examples of old Maltese architecture though about 200 years apart.
 The Main Guard Building, as the name implies, housed the Grand Master’s personal guards, whose palace was across the square.
 The building itself was constructed in 1603, but the portico topped by the British Royal Coat of Arms was added in 1814.

 The National Library of Malta is an ornate stone building constructed in 1796, though it didn’t actually open for another four years due to the French occupation of Malta.
 It’s the rough equivalent of the Library of Congress, housing Malta’s national archives and other important documents.
-The square leading up to the library is lined by cafes, making this both an inviting photo stop and a good place to rest your feet after a long day of walking.
+Small cafes line the square leading to the library, making this both an inviting photo stop and a good place to rest your feet after a long day of walking.

-Soon, though, our 5,600 year journey would come to an end, as we’d come full circle from the megalithic temples of Ħaġar Qim to the modern cruise ship that would take us to our next port.
-As we left Valletta harbor, our balcony provided a beautiful view of the wonderful walled city we had just left behind.
+Soon, though, our 5,600 year journey would come to an end, as we’d come full circle from the ancient temples of Ħaġar Qim to the modern cruise ship that would take us to our next port.
+As we left Valletta harbor, our balcony provided a beautiful view of the wonderful walled we just left behind.

 And we enjoyed a picture perfect Mediterranean sunset as we settled in for dinner.